autogluon/autogluon/examples/automm/memory_bank/README.md

-# Use MultiModal Feature Extraction to Create a Few-shot Memory Cache Model
+# Use MultiModal Feature Extraction to Create a Few-shot Memory Bank Model

-[memory_cache.py](./memory_cache.py): This example provides a simple and clear way to implement a few-shot memory cache model with AutoGluon MultiModal Feature Extraction according to [Tip-Adapter](https://github.com/gaopengcuhk/Tip-Adapter) [1].
+[memory_bank.py](./memory_bank.py): This example provides a simple and clear way to implement a few-shot memory bank model with AutoGluon MultiModal Feature Extraction according to [Tip-Adapter](https://github.com/gaopengcuhk/Tip-Adapter) [1].

 ### 1. Run Example